tj-mc/tilde/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about using Tails
+about: Ask a question about using Tilde
 title: '[QUESTION] '
 labels: question
 assignees: ''